FOCUS AREA: Accessibility

 - Older person’s expo for information provision

-- The Ready for Living Coordinator attends meetings/groups to inform older persons of upcoming events, courses and shares relevant information
+- The Ready for Living Project Lead attends meetings/groups to inform older persons of upcoming events, courses and shares relevant information

-- Online service directory for services, groups, clubs and sports – Gore Directory
+- Online service directory for services, groups, clubs and sports – Connected Eastern Southland

 Ready for Living is working to ensure information is continued to be provided in different formats, including hard copy at accessible places.